ooici/ion-functions/ion_functions/data/README.txt

             data product [PHWATER_L1].

 PRS: Seafloor Pressure

-      NOTE: the SFLPRES data products from the PRESF class of instruments are classified in SAF as belonging to the PRS family.
-However, the functions calculating the SLFPRES data products are contained in the SFL module.

     * prs_functions -- Covers calculation of the L1 (BOTTILT) and L2 (BOTSFLU)
       data products collected from the BOTPT instruments.
 No DPA function is